la-mendicino/Unsupervised-Clustering/README.md

-# K-Means-Clustering-Pokemon
+# Unsupervised-Clustering-Pokemon
-Using the K-Means Clustering Unsupervised Machine Learning technique to find homogeneous groups of Pokemon
+Using the K-Means Clustering and Hierarchical Clusering Unsupervised Machine Learning techniques to find homogeneous groups of Pokemon